-The fact is that weight training (or some intense bodyweight training perhaps) is the only way to get a lean, hard killer body that will turn heads everywhere you go.
+The fact is that weight training (or some intense bodyweight training perhaps) is the only way to get a lean, hard, killer body that will turn heads everywhere you go.
 However you need to know how to do it in the right way or you could be putting a lot of time and effort into it for very little in the way of results.

-Should Women Train Differently To Men?
+Should Women Train Differently Than Men?

 One of the big myths surrounding weight training for women is that women should use light weights and high reps to ‘tone’ their muscles rather than build them up.
 But the truth of the matter is that women should not train much differently to men.
 And heavier weights and lower reps will do much more for you than light weights.